 Pasta, along with many other carbohydrate foods, tends to have a bad reputation.
 As the granddaughter of an Italian man, I tend to disagree.
-Pasta, whether it’s white or whole wheat, can be incorporated into a healthy, balanced lifestyle.
+Whether it’s white or whole wheat, can be incorporated into a healthy, balanced lifestyle.
 Its bad reputation tends to revolve around how we typically see pasta served…a big bowl of pasta with sauce, probably with a side of bread.
 This leads to an unbalanced meal, low in protein and vegetables.
 This is why I love MyPlate.
-It is a great way to help visualize what a balanced meal should look like: Half of the plate being fruits and vegetables, a quarter of the plate being protein, and a quarter of the plate being your grain or starch, in this case, pasta.
+It is a great way to help visualize what a balanced meal should look like: Half of the plate being fruits and vegetables, a quarter of the plate being protein, and a quarter of the plate being your grain or starch.

-In honor of this blog, and my love of pasta, I decided to make some fresh pasta, with the help of some Kitchenaid attachments.
+In honor of this blog, I decided to make some fresh pasta, with the help of some Kitchenaid attachments.
 We made a mess and it was quite a bit of work, but a lot of fun!
 And in the end, made for a delicious helping of fettuccini.

 Of course, you don’t have to make fresh pasta in order to enjoy it.
 A box of pasta can be easily transformed into a tasty meal.
-I like to experiment with different types and shapes of pasta to keep things interesting.
+I like to experiment with different types and shapes yo keep things interesting.
 This time, I went with gemelli, whole wheat orzo, and manicotti.

 Orzo is a short-cut pasta that resembles rice.
 It is typically used in soups, but it makes a great addition to salads!
 I added it cucumbers, tomato, feta, and red onion to make a Greek-style salad.
 This made the perfect accompaniment to lamb meatballs and tzatziki.

 Making your whole dish in one pot is another short-cut to keep in your back pocket!
 This recipe was my first time trying a one-pot meal, and now it’s a staple in my week-day routine!